leclavierfrancais/rpg-companion-sillytavern/README.md

 ### Manual Update

-If auto-update is disabled, you can click the "Manual Update" button in the settings to refresh the RPG data at any time.
+You can click the "Refresh RPG Info" button in the settings to refresh the RPG data at any time.

 ## 🎨 Themes